-The Beauty of Booderee
+The Beauty of Booderee National Park

 Booderee National Park is a pretty stunning spot to explore.
 White sand beaches, turquoise water, native bush trails – what’s not to like?
-Like most places on the NSW South Coast it can get pretty busy during summer, but I assure you, there’s still plenty to do at Booderee during winter – minus the crowds.
+Like most places on the NSW South Coast, it can get pretty busy during summer, but I assure you, there’s still plenty to do at Booderee during winter – minus the crowds.

 Start planning your winter trip to Booderee National Park and see if you can squeeze in all the best activities while you’re there.